Arrested For Violating Probation Or Parole?

 Attorney Mark Conese: Experience As A Former Judge-Now On Your Side

 If you have been arrested for a probation violation, you know what is at stake.
-In addition to his extensive experience as a criminal trial lawyer, defense attorney Mark Conese has 19 years of experience as a Cincinnati area judge.
+In addition to his extensive experience as a criminal trial lawyer, defense attorney Mark Conese has 12 years of experience as a Hamilton area judge.
 He uses his extensive experience and insight into the judicial system to make sure clients are fully protected.
-Contact our Hamilton County law firm for a free consultation.
+Contact our Butler County law firm for a free consultation.

 Clients can have their probation or parole revoked for a variety of reasons, regardless of how serious or minor the act was.
 Frequently, this occurs when clients: